 I suggest you use your Eisenhower Matrix to decide which items should land on your to-do list.
 Now, I prefer to write out my lists with pen and paper like Patrick, but there are so many apps out there that you can use to make a digital to do list, like Wunderlist or Any.Do.
 At the end of the day, it doesn’t matter what you use to manage your time, the important thing is that it works for you!

 Isabella Hanley loves science.
 She loves science so much she’s making it her career.
-While completing her Bachelor of Medical Science she is also a Coach, Team Leader and the Social Media Manager at Art of Smart.
+While completing her Bachelor of Medical Science she is also a Coach and Digital Content Manager at Art of Smart.
 She is super passionate about sharing her knowledge on surviving the HSC since completing the HSC herself in 2014.
-In her downtime she enjoys Netflix binging like a pro, singing in the shower and baking cakes that are almost as tall as she is.
+In her downtime she enjoys Netflix binging like a pro, singing in the shower and hanging out with her awesome rescue dog, Ruby.